jssdeveloper/ecommerce/README.md

 <br />

 <h2 align="center">Main goals:</h2>
-<p align="center">Create a simple ecommerce platfrom to store and serve shop items.
-Including login and basket</p>
+<p>Create a simple ecommerce platfrom to store and serve shop items.
+Including login and basket, hosted on Linode using Gunicorn and Nginx</p>
 <br />

 <h2 align="center">Technologies used:</h2>